Bud (1783 ship): Career

 Bud arrived back at Liverpool on 18 October 1795.
 She had left Liverpool with 26 crew members and had suffered three crew deaths on her voyage.
 Budd, Smirdon, master, arrived at Liverpool from Jamaica after having been aground at Donaghadee.

-11th enslaving voyage (1796–1797): Captain Smerdon sailed from Liverpool on 30 January 1796.
+11th voyage transporting enslaved people (1796–1797): Captain Smerdon sailed from Liverpool on 30 January 1796.
+In 1796, 103 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 94 of these vessels sailed from Liverpool.

 Budd, Smirdon, master, was reported having been on the coast.
 She had lost her boats in the Channel as she was outbound.
 She started embarking captives at Cape Coast Castle on 7 April.
 She also gathered captives at Anomabu.
 She sailed from Africa on 20 July, and arrived at Kingston, Jamaica on 20 September with 266 captives.

 On his arrival at Kingston, Smerdon wrote to Bud's owners, describing an engagement that he had had with a French privateer.
 Bud was sailing from the Windward Islands when a French privateer started to chase her.
 The privateer was faster than Bud so Smerdon prepared for combat and hove too.
 The privateer approached and fired two broadsides, the shots going over Bud, before Smerdon returned fire, though her guns could not reach the privateer.
 The privateer lost her stays and was force to wear, bringing her close to Bud.
 Smerdon took advantage of the situation to fire a broadside from his starboard guns, before going around the privateer and firing his larboard guns.
 Bud's guns were loaded with shot and grape and did some damage.
 The privateer then withdrew, with Bud in pursuit, but unable to keep up.
 Bud had no casualties and only some holes above her waterline.

 Bud sailed from Kingston on 17 October and arrived back at Liverpool on 14 January 1797.
 She had left Liverpool with 26 crew member and had suffered five crew deaths on her voyage.

-12th enslaving voyage (1798–1800): Captain Robert Tyrer sailed from Liverpool on 9 September 1798.
+12th voyage transporting enslaved people (1798–1800): Captain Robert Tyrer sailed from Liverpool on 9 September 1798.
+In 1798, 160 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 149 sailed from Liverpool.
+This was the largest number in the period 1795–1804.

 On 27 September, Bud, of 10 guns and 30 men, Captain Robert Tyrer, bound from Liverpool to the coast of Guinea, was taken in 37°N 18°W, after a severe action of half-an-hour, by the privateer President Parker, of L'Orient.
 President Parker was armed with 8 brass guns (thirty-six pounders), and one long nine-pounder; she had a crew of 65 men.
 Bud had two men killed and two wounded.